 Starting an online store may seem like a challenging task, but it can be rewarding and incredibly profitable when done right.
 The only drawback is that you have to market your own business and get people onto your site.
 Building a brand can also take some time.

 The major advantage is that the profit is yours.
 You don’t pay endless fees on each sale or have to abide by any rules but your own.
-If this sounds interesting to you, here’s what you can do to build your own selling site.
+If this sounds interesting to you, here’s what you can do to build your own website from scratch.

 Shopify is the easiest and most reputable way to create your own store.
-As an ecommerce platform, Shopify makes it easy to get up and running without tech skills or a huge budget.
+As an ecommerce platform, one of the top online sites to sell, Shopify makes it easy to get up and running without tech skills or a huge budget.
 To date, Shopify powers over one million businesses and is known for its affordable prices, professional designs, and useful marketing tools.

-If you want to build a Shopify store, you can choose from over 100 templates with built-in features.
+If you want to use a website builder to build a website, you can choose from over 100 templates with built-in features.
 For a small $29 monthly fee, you get your own website, blog, SSL certifications, abandoned shopping cart recovery, and many other beginner-friendly marketing tools.
 You can sell stuff on your website, across multiple marketplaces like Amazon or eBay, and create personalized shopping experiences that lead to more sales.

-These marketplaces are popular with online sellers who want to sell any item and make extra money:
+These best selling sites are popular with online merchants who want to sell any item and make extra money:

-As global ecommerce sales continue to grow, it’s no surprise to see Amazon on a top online marketplace list.
+As global ecommerce sales continue to grow, it’s no surprise to see Amazon on a list of best online selling sites.
 As the top ecommerce company in the world, Amazon’s fiscal numbers show that it made $96.1 billion in revenue in the third quarter of 2020, a 37% increase from one year prior.
 It’s reported that Amazon sells over 400 products per minute, providing sellers with an active, built-in audience to sell to.

 How has Amazon become the best online selling site?
 People have come to trust Amazon and the things they buy on its marketplace.
 Amazon is known to vet sellers and remove fake products.
 It also delivers items in as little as one day (in some areas) through Amazon Prime.
 And it has great prices and deals that people love, which is why they continue to do their online shopping there.